AstreaTSS/PYTHIAWebsite/docs/setup/investigations_setup.md

 !!! warning
     The investigation system present in PYTHIA is *vastly different* from the one present in Ultimate Assistant - this system is meant more for murder investigations.
 It is suggested you read the respective ["Using the Bot" guide](investigations.md) to understand the flow of this system compared to Ultimate Assistant.

-    If you want a bot that has a more general purpose investigation/inventory system, you may want to check out [Chiaki Nanami](https://discord.com/application-directory/781034602533879838) (not affiliated).
+    A general purpose investigation system is planned but may not come for a while; for now, you may want to check out [Chiaki Nanami](https://discord.com/application-directory/781034602533879838) (not affiliated), which has some (but not all) investigation features.

 ## Setting Up the Config